Floating hotel draws workers to NW Canada boom town

 For employers, offering free top-end accommodations complete with a basketball court, a theater, a fine-dining room that serves three hearty meals a day and a captain's lounge for relaxing may be a draw in a very competitive labor market.

 "We always go back to what our client wants.
-They want to build a platform that attracts and retains the best workers," said Purdy.
+They want to build a platform that attracts and retains the best workers," said Purdey.

 SCRAMBLING FOR SKILLED LABOR